-During the coronavirus pandemic, we have provided safe, self-contained accommodation for over 200 people who be at risk of sleeping rough.
-This work will continue to the end of March 2021, at the earliest.
+During the coronavirus pandemic we provided safe, self-contained accommodation for more than 300 people who were at risk of sleeping rough.

 We also provide shelter for people who would otherwise have to sleep out in Cambridge in severe weather.

 In previous years, we provided emergency accommodation under the Severe Weather Emergency Protocol (SWEP).
 We accommodated SWEP guests in large, shared rooms for short periods of time.

 In 2021, we launched our new Winter Provision scheme.
 Unlike SWEP, a Winter Provision bed is available to a rough sleeper for as long as they need it.
 And each resident will have their own room, so they can protect themselves from coronavirus.

 We will support every resident to move on into longer-term accommodation.

 Winter Provision accommodation is available to individuals sleeping rough in Cambridge.

 We fund various support agencies to work with people on the street to help them into accommodation.